-Will the Affordable Care Act help?
-It depends on your unique circumstances, but the law includes a number of provisions that may impact the autism community.
+Can the Affordable Care Act help you?
+It depends on your unique circumstances, but the law includes a number of provisions that can impact the autism community.
 These provisions include:

 - Coverage even if you or your child has a pre-existing condition, including a diagnosis of autism spectrum disorder

 - Coverage of a minimum set of “essential health benefits” – including behavioral health treatment, habilitative services, prescription drugs, and pediatric services

 - Coverage with no lifetime or annual dollar caps on essential health benefits